JulioPDX/JulioPDX.github.io/juliopdx/content/posts/csfne.md

 }
 ```

-Here we set the theme of our VS Code instance and our icon theme.
-We also set our Marp theme (again explained in a moment).
-The final version has a lof more Marp themes but that was more for exploration and testing.
+Here, we set the theme of our VS Code instance and icon theme.
+We also set our Marp theme (again, explained in a moment).
+The final version has a few more Marp themes, but that was more for exploration and testing.

 ### .vscode/terminals.json

-Another small break, the code block below shows the configuration definition of our Terminals extension.
-We set the extension to not autorun and then define the terminals as a list of dictionaries.
-We can then provide some basic information like the name, icon, color, and command to run on the new terminal.
-The image below shows an example when running `Terminals: Run` from the Codespaces command palette.
+Another small break, the code block below shows the configuration of our Terminals extension.
+We set the extension to not autorun and then defined the terminals as a list of dictionaries.
+We can then provide basic information like the name, icon, color, and command to run on the new terminal.

 ```json
 {